-Delete Temporary Internet Files & Cookies for particular domain
+Delete Temporary Internet Files & Cookies for particular domain in IE

-First visit the website whose Cache you want to delete.
-Next, press F12 to open the Developer Tools in IE10.
-Having done that, you will see a panel open in the bottom of Internet Explorer 10.
+First, visit the website whose Cache you want to delete.
+Next, press F12 to open the Developer Tools in Internet Explorer.
+Having done that, you will see a panel open at the bottom of Internet Explorer.
 These are the Developer Tools.